AdobeDocs/audience-manager-learn.en/help/api/retrieve-api-credentials-in-adobe-io.md

 level: Experienced
 exl-id: d1f4d44d-22c8-46d8-a662-0ded13a8566d
 ---
-# Retrieve API Credentials in Adobe I/O
+# Retrieve API Credentials in [!DNL Adobe Developer]

-Instead of contacting Adobe Consulting or Customer Care for credentials for using the REST API, you can simply go to Adobe.io in a browser and retrieve or register your own credentials.
+Instead of contacting Adobe Consulting or Customer Care for credentials for using the REST API, you can simply go to developer.adobe.com in a browser and retrieve or register your own credentials.

 >[!VIDEO](https://video.tv.adobe.com/v/37889/?quality=12&learn=on)